pingcap/blog/tidb-in-shopee.md

 While we have been happy with our experience with TiDB, the adoption was not without challenges.
 One issue we have encountered is that after adding new nodes to an existing TiKV cluster to expand our storage capacity, it took a long time to rebalance data -- roughly 24 hours to rebalance about 1TB of new data.
 Thus, to better prepare for this bottleneck, we would usually do this scaling a few days before any of our promotional campaigns when we know traffic will spike, and closely monitor the progress of data rebalancing.
 We also recommend setting the scheduling related parameters in PD to a larger value.

-Another issue is that TiDB’s MySQL compatibility is not fully complete; for example, TiDB does not currently support the `SHOW CREATE USER` syntax, which is related to MySQL user privilege.
+Another issue is that TiDB's MySQL compatibility is not fully complete; for example, TiDB does not currently support the `SHOW CREATE USER` syntax, which is related to MySQL user privilege.
 Instead, we have to read the system table (mysql.user) to check the basic information of a database account.
 The good thing is the PingCAP team is very transparent about MySQL features that are [currently not supported](https://pingcap.com/docs/v3.0/reference/mysql-compatibility) in TiDB, and is responsive to our requests -- a [pull request](https://github.com/pingcap/tidb/issues/7733) is already filed for this particular issue.

-## What’s Next
+## What's Next

-With one year’s worth of TiDB experience under our belt, we feel confident in TiDB’s potential and have plans to expand its usage inside Shopee’s infrastructure in the following ways.
+With one year's worth of TiDB experience under our belt, we feel confident in TiDB's potential and have plans to expand its usage inside Shopee's infrastructure in the following ways.

 - Currently, our TiDB clusters serve large amounts of non-transactional data.
 We plan to evaluate the migration of some transactional data from MySQL to TiDB.